Travel Reminders and Suggestions

 Hiking

 Astoundingly, almost all of the Brokeback sites are very easy to access.
 This is not a coincidence.
 The vast entourage of trucks, cranes, and crews that is required for location shoots is known in the movie business as “the circus.”
 For practical reasons, the producers sought locations which were accessible by truck.
-There are two exceptions: Moose Mountain (the High Ridge and the “I Ain’t Queer” Hillside) and Canyon Creek (Campsite #1 and the Creek Crossing).
+There are two exceptions: Canyon Creek (Campsite #1 and the Creek Crossing) and Moose Mountain (the High Ridge and the “I Ain’t Queer” Hillside).
 Each of these makes a lovely half-day excursion.

 These climbs are for intermediate hikers.
 Wear hiking boots and socks.
 Bring ample water, a snack, and protective gear.
 Never leave valuables in a car parked at trailheads.
 Use caution; bear activity is common in these areas, and in all mountain locations.
 Do not hike alone.
 Always consult park wardens and take appropriate precautions.
 See: